AN EXAMPLE OF COOPERATIVE ECOLOGY IN ACTION

 Our Founder, Lawrence Anthony, spent many years working to change the face of conservation in Africa by first originating the idea of and then establishing community-owned game reserves dedicated to the economic empowerment of indigenous tribes and the conservation of local wildlife.
 As a result of his urging and 16 years of negotiations, several communities in KwaZulu-Natal, South Africa, and the South African government decided to join their lands and resources together with the goal of creating wildlife reserves in which all life in the area could benefit.

-Since 2012, LAEO provides educational workshops for the local Zulus on topics such as pollution, biodiversity, conservation, anti-poaching, wildlife and domestic animal care, and sustainable living.
+Since 2012, LAEO has provided educational workshops for the local Zulus on topics such as biodiversity, conservation, pollution and environmental safeguards, anti-poaching, wildlife and domestic animal care, and sustainable living.
 Additionally, we are furthering youth development through education programs, sports programs and childcare support at local primary schools.

-We are currently building infrastructure with electric fencing to enclose the 36,000 acre preserve, and are developing viable agricultural projects, as well as the provision of water and power to over 500 homes, while creating a more green economy, helping to move the locals away from an “industry” of poaching, to an industry of eco tourism.
+We recently completed the building of infrastructure with electric fencing to enclose the 36,000 acre preserve, and are developing viable agricultural projects, as well as the provision of water and power to over 500 homes, while creating a more green economy, helping to move the locals away from an “industry” of poaching, to an industry of eco tourism.

 Once fully established and operational, this new economic basis in the area will forever positively transform the lives of the community by driving local socioeconomic development, contributing to poverty eradication, improving education and skills, and empowering future generations.